zorowangtt/phdthesis/source/09_chapter1_intro.md

 <!-- These methods have facilitated numerous studies aimed at identifying the determinants[@yamashita2018;@deniz2021;@mino2014] of vibrational energy transport and the role of vibrational energy transport in allosteric signal transduction.
 Theoretical methods offer valuable tools for investigating these issues at the atomic level of detail. -->

 One approach involves the utilization of a transport-coefficient-like quantity derived from the auto-correlation function of energy flow, which represents the amount of energy transferred per unit time.[@ishikura2006]
 This methodology has been employed to construct a network of amino acid residues that facilitates the propagation of intramolecular vibrational energy.
 Subsequently, protein allosteric signal transduction mechanisms and energy transport patways were investigated[@ota2019;@reid2020;@poudel2023] through the energy exchange network model using equilibrium MD simulations.
-The master equation model, a theoretical tool, has been utilized to predict energy transport pathways in proteins.[@buchenberg2016;@reid2021;@valinoborau2020]
+In addition, the master equation model has been utilized to predict energy transport pathways in proteins.[@buchenberg2016;@reid2021;@valinoborau2020]
 These predictions were compared to results from all-atom non-equilibrium MD simulations.
 Additionally, scaling rules were employed in theoretical approaches to elucidate the role of protein structure and dynamics in vibrational energy transport.[@buchenberg2016;@reid2018]
 It is worth noting that vibrational transport occurs not only within the protein molecule but also across the protein-solvent interface and within the solvent.
 Theoretical analyses have been conducted to investigate these aspects[@agbo2014;@sagnella2001].

 ## Linear response theory

 The process of transferring heat and energy with a temperature gradient is typically thought of as a non-equilibrium system.
 A key idea in thermophysics is the linear response theory, which offers a framework for comprehending the connection between perturbations that are applied to a system and its responses.[@kubo1957;@kubo1957a;@kubo1966;@gottwald2020]
 When the changes are small away from equilibrium, the equilibrium fluctuations dictate the non-equilibrium response.